yelamanchili-murali/java-appmod-ghcp/chapters/03-analysis-first-playbook.md

 # Chapter 3 – The Analysis-First Playbook

-(Inventory, risk, decision artefacts.)

-### Meta-Prompt: Repository Recon → Modernisation Brief
+### Prompt: Repository Recon → Modernisation Brief

 Use this in Copilot Chat at the repo root.